Loraklvn/finance_tracker_client/README.md

 - **/transactions**: Transaction history page with the ability to create and edit transactions.
 - **/account**: User account page displaying basic user information.

+## Note

+  This project currently lacks unit testing due to time constraints.
+While I would have preferred to include comprehensive unit tests, the project had to be submitted without them.

+  Additionally, there are several areas where improvements could be made if more time were available.

+  I appreciate your understanding.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.